Complete reducibility of subgroups of reductive algebraic groups over nonperfect fields IV: An $F_4$ example

 \section{Abstract}

 Let $k$ be a nonperfect separably closed field.
 Let $G$ be a connected reductive algebraic group defined over $k$.
 We study rationality problems for Serre's notion of complete reducibility of subgroups of $G$.
-In particular, we present the first example of a connected nonabelian $k$-subgroup $H$ of $G$ such that $H$ is $G$-completely reducible but not $G$-completely reducible over $k$ (and vice versa).
-This is new: all previously known such examples are for finite (or non-connected) $H$ only.
+In particular, we present the first example of a connected nonabelian $k$-subgroup $H$ of $G$ that is $G$-completely reducible but not $G$-completely reducible over $k$, and the first example of a connected nonabelian $k$-subgroup $H'$ of $G$ that is $G$-completely reducible over $k$ but not $G$-completely reducible.
+This is new: all previously known such examples are for finite (or non-connected) $H$ and $H'$ only.

 \textbf{Keywords:} algebraic groups, complete reducibility, rationality, geometric invariant theory, spherical buildings, pseudo-reductive groups